-Just as some foods can benefit your weight loss goals, others can sabotage them.
+Just as some foods can benefit your weight loss goals, others can make them more difficult to achieve.

-Summary The foods you eat can impact your fat loss efforts.
-Consume foods that are nutrient-dense and high in protein but limit foods that contain a combination of carbs and fats, as this combo makes them addictive.
+The foods you eat can impact your fat loss efforts.
+Consume foods that are nutrient-dense and high in protein but limit foods that contain a combination of carbs and fats, as this combo makes it easier to overeat.